 - Pass out the first comprehension passage and a set of colored pencils for each student.

-- Tell the students that today we are going to learn to identify types of questions and how to color code answers.
+- Tell the students that today they are going to learn to identify types of questions and how to color-code answers.

 Explicit Instruction/Teacher Modeling (30 minutes)

 - Display the first passage on the projector or document camera and read the title of the passage.

 - Have students predict what this passage will be about.

 - Tell the students that you are going to look over the questions before reading the passage.

 - Let students know that there are some key words that can help identify a question as a "right there" question that they can find the answer to in the text or a "thinking" question in which they will have to infer an answer.

 - Tell students that "right there" questions may begin with a phrase such as "in the passage," "according to the text," or "in the paragraph. " For these questions, they are going to draw an eyeball beside them to remind us we can look for the answer right in the text.